apache/activemq-artemis/docs/user-manual/en/spring-integration.md

 As you can see, the `listenerContainer` bean references the components defined in the `activemq-jms.xml` file.
-The `SpringJmsBootstrap` class extends the EmbeddedJMS class talked about in ? and the same defaults and configuration options apply.
+The `SpringJmsBootstrap` class extends the EmbeddedJMS class talked about in [JMS API](embedding-activemq.md) and the same defaults and configuration options apply.
 Also notice that an `init-method` must be declared with a start value so that the bean's lifecycle is executed.
 See the javadocs for more details on other properties of the bean class.